janveverka/MitHgg/PhotonTree/README.txt

 To-Do List
 ----------
   * Produce and compare dumps often
-  * Set cos theta*  to -999 in the dump if cat not VH had, similarly for dijetMVA and combiMVA if not VBF
   * Check the VH had selection, especially the photon pt and ID cuts.
   * Check the VH MET selection, especially the photon pt and ID cuts.
   * Add diphoton MVA cuts to exclusive cats, see table 41 of the AN 2013/253 v3 (the Hgg AN)
   * Check vertex selection in exclusive categories
-  * Check the extra delta R (gsf track, photon) cut for the VH cats.
+  * Check the extra delta R (gsf track, photon) cut for the VH and ttH cats.
   * Find interesting events with large discrepancies and/or representing large miscategorization groups
   * Update the plotting script